genelee/anzu/README.rst

 Key differences to vanilla Tornado
 ----------------------------------

-- Supports `non-regex handlers`, which are plain strings in a dictionary, what reduces the overhead for requests compared to matching regular expressions.
+- Supports `non-regex handlers`, which are plain strings in a dictionary.
+Greatly reduces the overhead for requests.
 - Localization is based upon the standard `Gettext <http://www.gnu.org/software/gettext/>`_ instead of the CSV implementation in the original Tornado.
 Moreover, it supports pluralization exactly like Tornado does.
 By `Alexandre Fiori <fiorix@gmail.com>`_.
-- Templating is done by `Mako <http://www.makotemplates.org/>`_, which features everything that the original templating module could (including compiling into native Python modules) and which has mature error reporting functions.
+- Templating is done by `Mako <http://www.makotemplates.org/>`_, which features everything the original templating module could (including compiling into native Python modules) and which has mature error reporting functions.
 - Validation by `FormEncode <http://formencode.org/>`_ with decorators similar to TurboGears'.
 - If ``dev-python/murmur`` is installed, static files will be hashed by `Murmurhash2 <http://murmurhash.googlepages.com/>`_ and not SHA1 or MD5.
 - Sessions support from `Milan Cermak <http://github.com/milancermak/tornado/>`_.
 You can store session data in files, MySQL, Redis, Memcached and MongoDB.
-- Runs under Windows, changes by `Mark Guagenti <http://github.com/mgenti/tornado>`_.
 - Has `Location` and `Path` decorators, courtesy of Jeremy Kelley, Peter Bengtsson et al.
-- IPv6
+- Supports the way faster `ultrajson <https://github.com/esnme/ultrajson>`_ (aka ujson) and `python-cjson <http://pypi.python.org/pypi/python-cjson>`_ (aka cjson). ``ujson`` is faster and thus preferred over ``cjson``.

 Example
 ========